OpenRC/openrc/README.md

 You may need to use `PROGLDFLAGS=-Wl,-Bstatic` on glibc instead of just `-static`.

-If you debug memory under valgrind, add `-DDEBUG_MEMORY` to your `CPPFLAGS` so that all malloc memory should be freed at exit.

 If you are building OpenRC for a Gentoo Prefix installation, add `MKPREFIX=yes`.

 `PKG_PREFIX` should be set to where packages install to by default.